Splunk Cloud Platform Service Details

 Dynamic Data Active Searchable (DDAS)

 DDAS in your Splunk Cloud Platform environment should be sized based on the volume of uncompressed data that you want to index on a daily basis.
 For workload-based subscriptions, you purchase DDAS based on your data retention requirements that provide you the flexibility to tailor the variability in your use case.
 For example, if your forecasted daily volume of uncompressed data is 1 TB and your searchable retention need is 365 days, your Splunk Cloud Platform environment should be sized to have 365 TB of DDAS.
-On a quarterly basis, Splunk will true-up your DDAS usage storage for any overages.
+Refer to the Splunk General Terms for Splunk's policy for Overages.
 Ingest-based subscriptions include sufficient DDAS to allow you to store up to 90 days of your uncompressed data.
 For example, if your daily volume of uncompressed data is 100 GB, your Splunk Cloud Platform environment will have 9000 GB (9 TB) of DDAS.
 Note the following:

 Dynamic Data Active Archive (DDAA)